Strobilanthes - Strobilanthes: planting, growing and caring

 Contents

-It’s difficult to generalise about a genus as little-known as it is vast and diverse.
-That’s why I’ll limit myself to discussing only the hardy strobilanthes.
+It is difficult to generalise about a genus as little-known as it is vast and diverse.
+That is why I will limit myself to discussing only the hardy strobilanthes.

 Hardy strobilanthes, particularly Strobilanthes penstemonoides, are rarely offered for sale.
 A mistake!
-Because these perennials are maintenance-free, multiply easily and tolerate normal soil, preferably moist and well-drained.
-Add to this that their summer flowering, in a beautiful delicate blue, seems endless and continues until the first frosts.
-Their slightly wild appearance brings a very natural feel to flower beds.
+Because these perennials are maintenance-free, multiply easily, and thrive in normal, rather moist, and well-drained soil.
+Add to this that the summer flowering, in a beautiful delicate blue, seems endless and continues until the frosts.
+Their slightly wild appearance brings a lot of natural charm to flower beds.

-Thanks to their Himalayan origins, they’re not fazed by the cold or winter damp of Belgium and northern France in the slightest.
-They adapt very easily to all situations provided it’s not too dry (and the soil isn’t too chalky!) and never succumb to disease.
+Thanks to their Himalayan origins, the cold and winter moisture of Belgium and northern France do not faze them in the slightest.
+They adapt very easily to all situations, provided it is not too dry (and the soil is not too chalky!), and they never fall ill.

-In short, strobilanthes are perennials, or rather undershrubs even, that deserve to be planted more widely.
-If you love woodland settings and plants of Asian origin: Go for it!
+In short, strobilanthes are perennials, or rather undershrubs, that deserve to be planted more widely.
+If you love woodland atmospheres and plants of Asian origin: Go for it!
 You won’t be disappointed.

 Botany and description